Saturday, June 02, 2007

 Thailand's central location and strong economic fundamentals should give its investors the competitive advantage they need to expand their operations into more regional economies, senior government officials and bankers say.
 "We are centrally located.
 We are in the area where all the action is taking place, from increased manufacturing to being the link between the emerging global economic giants such as China and India," Deputy Industry Minister Piyabutr Cholvijarn said in a recent seminar organised by the Export Import Bank of Thailand (Exim Bank).

-Thai companies now needed to move to other regional markets, especially Cambodia, Laos and Vietnam, to take advantage of the gradual opening of these markets."These are interesting markets we should try to look into, and I request all of us gathered here to look at opportunities that are beyond the frontiers of the Thai border," he said at the seminar held to help Thai investors familiarise themselves with prospects and regulations in neighbouring countries.
+Thailand, he said, was witnessing a declining manufacturing production index mainly due to the increased costs, an indication that Thai companies now needed to move to other regional markets, especially Cambodia, Laos and Vietnam, to take advantage of the gradual opening of these markets."These are interesting markets we should try to look into, and I request all of us gathered here to look at opportunities that are beyond the frontiers of the Thai border," he said at the seminar held to help Thai investors familiarise themselves with prospects and regulations in neighbouring countries.

 He said the timing could not be better.
 The US dollar value of Thai export products had been declining for three years, and the gradual decline in export growth from 20.6% in 2004 to 16.94% in 2006 was an indicator of slipping competitiveness in export markets.
 The global share of